Platform.sh is now Upsun. Click here to learn more

 See all of the options for controlling your apps and how they’re built and deployed on Upsun.

-Configuration is all done in a .upsun/config.yaml file, located at the root of your Git repository.
+Use the .upsun/config.yaml file, located at the root of your Git repository, to configure the apps in a single-runtime image.

 See a comprehensive example of a configuration in a .upsun/config.yaml file.